 If you were to use the basic original Cajun blend of just; garlic powder, onion, black pepper, and Cayenne, odds are you would be disappointed.
 Modern Cajun Spice is usually Creole seasoning.

 Making your own homemade spice mixes is fun.
 It is also a great way to use up dry herbs and common spices in a timely manner.
 Fresh spices have better flavor.
 So, it makes more sense to use them making spice blends, rather than keeping jars around for year or even more.
 Personally, I like homemade better than store bought anyway.

 Homemade Cajun seasoning is not only a great spice mix to have in your cabinet, but jars of it also make great DIY gifts.
 I'm a big fan of making gifts people will actually use.
 In particular, this spice mixture would be nice as a housewarming gift, Father's Day gift or for your foodie friends, anytime.

-- 2 tbsp sea salt or Himalayan pink salt (as pictured)
+- 2 tablespoon Kosher salt or Sea salt or Himalayan pink salt (as pictured)

 one tsp= 7 cal, 1 carb, 582 sodium

 one tbsp= 23 cal, 5 carbs, 1748 sodium Of course, these will then be divided in the servings of your recipe.